johann017/Web-Scrapers/README.md

       - Analyzes the dataset downloaded off from Kaggle and calculates the race with the highest reported number of crimes in a year and returns the percent of total crimes that were committed by this group.

 ## Setup
-- Install [GitHub CLI](https://cli.github.com/) and connect it with GitHub account
+- Install [GitHub CLI](https://cli.github.com/) and connect to GitHub account
-- Open up Git CMD
+- Open Git CMD
 - Run `gh repo clone johann017/Web-Scrapers` in the command line

 `Billboard_Top_10_HTML.py`: